cpadilla/christofer-rocks/src/blog/2021/10/1/Life-Update-Seattle.md

 For the record, I used [this helpful article](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) as targeted practice for coding problems.
 I also studied (and prayed) with the Interview Bible: [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).
 Like any good bible, I needed to buy a new copy because I lost my other one lending it out to a friend in need. 😇

 Coincidentally, around this time in my emails I also received an invitation to apply to Amazon as a SDE II.
-Keep in mind that although I usually don't explicitly state it in my [Goals](/tags/#Goals), it has been a lifelong goal of mine to:
+Keep in mind that although I usually don't explicitly state it in my [goals](/tags/#Goals), it has been a lifelong goal of mine to:
 * Get a job at a big tech company (with Google as my top pick)
 * Move out to the west coast
 * Own a beach house in Cali

 All of them are pretty interconnected and really serve to accomplish my dream of owning a west coast beach house.
 So to me, the goal of getting a job at a big tech company was relative.

-I decided to proceed with an Amazon interview as well since I was going to be preparing to interview at Google anyway. _Fuck it_, I thought. _Might as well apply to all my dream jobs while we're fishing for one._
+I decided to proceed with an Amazon interview as well since I was going to be preparing to interview at Google anyway.

-I submitted my resume to Riot Games and CCP games as well.
-Microsoft had a weird recruiting event they wanted me to attend but I kept missing it and it was in Atlanta anyway, which I wasn't thrilled about so I just dropped Microsoft.
+_Fuck it_, I thought. _Might as well apply to all my dream jobs while we're at it._ I then submitted my resume to Riot Games and CCP games as well.
+Microsoft had a weird recruiting event they wanted me to attend but I kept missing it and the position was in Atlanta anyway, which I wasn't thrilled about so I just dropped Microsoft.

-I heard back from Riot games and was excited about the possibility of working at probably my literal dream job, especially when I found out they were based in LA.
+I heard back from Riot games and was excited about the possibility of working at probably my most literal dream job, especially when I found out they were based in LA.
 Unfortunately, I didn't even make it pass the behavioural interview, which I won't lie, concerned me a little.

 The good news, however, was that I did well with the initial technical screening interview for Google and the coding assessment with Amazon.
 When the time came for the full virtual onsite interview...
 I bombed it.

 At least the Google one.
-It was 5 1-hour interviews, all of them technical.
-The Amazon one felt a bit easier as it was 4 1-hour interviews, with the first half reserved for behavioural questions.
+It was five 1-hour interviews, all of them technical.
+The Amazon one felt a bit easier as it was four 1-hour interviews, with the first half reserved for behavioural questions.
 If you didn't know, Amazon is really big on their [Leadership Principles](https://www.amazon.jobs/en/principles).
 I also got a bit better of a vibe from the Amazon interviewers; I felt pretty stress free during the interviews and enjoyed talking to them with the questions I got to ask.

 ## The Move